Avansai/blog-articles/README.md

 ## Contact

-For any questions or feedback, feel free to open issues.
+For any questions or feedback, feel free to open GitHub issues.

+## About Avansai

+[Avansai](https://avansai.com), founded in Montreal in 2019, is an IT recruitment and tech company driven to reform the recruitment industry by providing a superior, relevant experience for clients and candidates through an innovative online job marketplace, fueled by feedback and the power of technology.

 ---